SKIP TO MAIN CONTENT

 Reduced Inequalities Locally

 The Dallas economy has grown dramatically over the past decade.
 Unfortunately, inequality has, too.
 According to the Dallas Morning News, economic growth and low unemployment rates have not prevented a huge growth in the metroplex’s racial wealth gap.
 Many households in the Dallas Metro Area remain segregated by race and income, driven by historical tax incentives that kept low-income individuals in high poverty areas.
-DFW [Dallas / Fort Worth] ’s complex inequality issues require multifaceted solutions.
+DFW [Dallas / Fort Worth] ’s complex inequality issues require multifaceted solutions that are just starting to be addressed in plans such as the Dallas Housing Policy 2033.

 At the University of Texas at Dallas, we value our diverse campus community and the experiences individuals from each background bring to the table.
 In our engagement, academics, and campus resources, we strive to reduce inequalities and provide all students with an environment to thrive.